Amreeka: Music

 The closing song of the film was "Jawaz al-safar" ("Passport") by Marcel Khalife, based on a poem by Mahmoud Darwish.

 Critical reception

-As of June 7, 2013, Amreeka has received an overall rating of 87% from Rotten Tomatoes (61 fresh and 9 rotten reviews).
 On Metacritic, the film had an average score of 73 out of 100, based on 23 reviews, indicating "Generally Favorable" reviews.
 American critic Roger Ebert gave Amreeka three and a half out of four stars and described it as "Cherien Dabis's heart-warming and funny first feature."